sdarwin/django_platform/README.md

-# Account Portal Application
+# Django Platform

 __Maintainer: OIT Systems Engineering__ (<ua-oit-se@alaska.edu>)

 ## Purpose

-This is a baseline cookbook that installs/Configures the platform and deploys a Django Application from a git repository
+This is a baseline cookbook that installs/configures the platform and deploys a Django application from a git repository

 ## Requirements